 A trial in the New Jersey coordinated proceeding began in March 2018, and in April 2018 a jury entered a verdict against the Company in the total amount of \$8 million (\$33 million compensatory; \$35 million punitive).
 In March 2021, the Appellate Division of the New Jersey Superior Court vacated the verdict and ordered a new trial.
-Further appellate proceedings are possible.
-The Company expects additional trials of Women's Health Product Claims to take place over the next 12 months, which may potentially include consolidated trials.
+Plaintiffs have sought appeal of the reversal to the New Jersey Supreme Court and the Company has cross-appealed on a separate issue; the court has not yet advised if it will consider the appeal.
+Additional trials of Women's Health Product Claims may take place over the next 12 months, which could potentially include consolidated trials.